Swaziland Building Volunteers

 Purpose and aim of the programme and how do you benefit the programme

-Swaziland has the highest HIV/AIDS prevalence in the world, and as a result many children are left orphaned, with families often struggling to provide for children left in their care following tragic circumstances.
+Swaziland has the highest HIV/AIDS prevalence in the world, and as a result many children are left orphaned, with their extended families often struggling to provide for children left in their care following tragic circumstances.
 In 2010, more than 200,000 children were reported as orphaned, many of whom don't have extended family to care for them, or the provisions to support themselves.
 That's where you come in.
 As a volunteer on our Swaziland building project, you'll work with Neighbourhood Care Points (NCPs) and Not for Profit Organisations (NGOs) that provide orphaned and vulnerable children with shelter, food, care, pre-school education, and a safe environment.
 You'll be helping to create and restore buildings that offer a number of resources to young children, as well as help to maintain gardens that provide food to the local community.
-You'll even have a chance to interact, play with, and care for the children that visit the centres.

 All your efforts, and those of the dedicated staff and volunteers onsite, will go towards providing a safer, happier environment for vulnerable children to grow and find their way out of chronic poverty.

 As well as working with inspirational people and being involved in young children's lives on a truly rewarding programme, you'll learn basic building skills and traditional African methods of construction.
 You'll become a valued member in the community and make a huge number of new friends, from your fellow volunteers, in-country staff, families in the community, and of course the incredible children.